|

 was premeditated.
 But this only came out later; the defence presented

 no mental health testimony to the jury.
-A second defence lawyer,
+A second defence lawyer, hired

-defence colleague had done a "very poor and ineffective job".
+colleague had done a "very poor and ineffective job".

 In his final statement Grossman said " . . .
 I